Checking how your workplace deals with absence

 Taking time off to help someone else

-By law, anyone classed as an employee has the right to take to take time off work to help someone who depends on them (a 'dependant') in an unexpected event.
+By law, anyone classed as an employee has the right to take time off work to help someone who depends on them (a 'dependant') in an unexpected event.

 Time off for a dependant is unpaid, unless your workplace has a policy that it's paid.